jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-of-provider.md

 - Will the application be split to multiple services?
 - How to protect the project if client change its mind in the future?

-## Find the best auth option for the
+## Find the best option
-When you know what you need it is time to decide what approach will be the best for the project.
-Maybe you are thinking what solution will be the best and how many options you have.
+When you know, what you need.
+It is time to decide what approach will be the best for the project.
+Maybe you are thinking what solution is the best and how many options you have.
 To be honest, not too much.
-We can devide it into 2 groups:
+We can divide it into two groups:

-- self implementing auth
+- Self implementing
   - but, I don't recommend it, if you really don't have to.
-- using an external provider
+- External provider
   - the standard one like google or office365
   - use a client specific approach

 It doesn't matter what you choose, because the project will depend on an external provider or your implementation of it.
-You should add an anti-corruption layer on it to be sure that your project will be protected against the change of auth contract.
+You should consider adding an anti-corruption layer on it, to be sure  your project will be protected against the change of auth contract.

 # One to rule them all
 To have a standard way of auth you can use Json Web Token, known as JWT.